cap-js/docs/about/bad-practices.md

 - Database-specific things without need
 - Non-CAP client libraries for BTP services

-Doing so would spoil the party, for example regarding rapid local development at minimized costs, fast test pipelines, late-cut µ services.
+Doing so would spoil the party, for example regarding rapid local development at minimized costs, fast test pipelines, and late-cut µ services.
 It would also expose your projects to risks of disruptions by changes in those rather volatile technologies.

 ### Always done it this way <UnderConstruction/>